 Things to do in Puerto Vallarta Highlights

-If you are in a hurry or you are there for a short vacation, these are the most interesting things to do in Puerto Vallarta that you cannot miss.
+If you are in a hurry or you are there for a short vacation, these are the most popular things to do in Puerto Vallarta that you cannot miss.

 - Have breakfast in Playa los Muertos, the trendiest beach in Puerto Vallarta lined with lovely restaurants overlooking the ocean.

-- Walk from Playa los Muertos to Conchas Chinas, the beautiful deserted beach north of Puerto Vallarta.
+- Walk from Los Muertos beach to Conchas Chinas, the beautiful deserted beach north of Puerto Vallarta.
 It’s an easy short walk through small bays and boulders.

 - Enjoy the local street food.